Skip to main content

 9

 Trim painting in coordinated color.
 Door painting.
-Final touch-ups.
-Walkthrough.
-7-year workmanship warranty begins.
+Garage door painting.
+Brick chimney repointing or accent if scope.
+Final touch-ups across body and trim.
+Walkthrough with owner.
+7-year Iron Crest workmanship warranty begins.

 Why hire a Boise Bench specialist for exterior painting